luraess/MetalGPU/README.md

 ## About
 Mostly dev sandbox to try out new Metal.jl features on Apple's M2 processors.

+⚠️ currently, only `Float32` is being supported.
+For `Float64`, one could try using [a construct from DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl/blob/ef689ccbab37d84943e2533309d34c6665229cab/src/Double.jl#L30) _which may impact performance though._

 ## Performance
 Running [`diffusion_2D_kp.jl`](scripts/diffusion_2D_kp.jl) on a MacBookAir with M2 chip results in